CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- context : The context where to authenticate the agent.
+- context: The context where to authenticate the agent.